goodahn/osm-tile-downloader/README.md

 1.  **Set up the local tile server (one-time setup):**

     This script will download the latest OpenStreetMap data for South Korea and start a Docker container to serve the map tiles locally.
+    - If you want to download tiles of other country, you need to modify setup.sh and download the proper pbf file.
     ```bash
     bash setup.sh
     ```